Pelican-Elegant/elegant/content/Projects/elegant-theme.md

 ### Recent Articles

-Recent articles show last `RECENT_ARTICLES_COUNT`.
+Recent articles show last `RECENT_ARTICLES_COUNT` whose default value is 10.
 It also has a link to "all posts".

 ## Mailchimp